ABC-iRobotics/ros_course_materials_en/docs/07_robotics_principles.md

     ---

-3. Calculate and print the TCP position in the given configuration using the `kinpy` package.
+3. Calculate and print the TCP pose in the given configuration using the `kinpy` package.

     ```python